Registering Cloudera Hybrid Environments

 Add tags section

-Add (optional) You can optionally add tags to be created for your resources on AWS.
-For more information, refer to Defining custom tags.
+Add tags (optional) Add tags to be created for your resources on AWS.
+For more information, see Defining custom tags.

-Network And Availability Enable Multiple Availability Zones for FreeIPA.
-For more information, refer to Deploying Cloudera in multiple AWS availability zones.
+Network And Availability Click the Enable Multiple Availability Zones for FreeIPA toggle to enable multiple availability zones for FreeIPA For more information, see Deploying Cloudera in multiple AWS availability zones.

 Hardware And Storage Enter FreeIPA nodes instance types.
 Click the edit icon in the top right corner and select the instance type from the drop-down list.
-For more information on instance types, refer to Amazon EC2 instance types.
+For more information on instance types, see Amazon EC2 instance types.

 Cluster Extensions You can optionally select and attach previously registered recipes to run on a specific FreeIPA host group.
 For more information, see Recipes.

-Security Select the SELinux mode based on your requirements:
+Security Select one of the following SELinux modes based on your requirements:

 • Permissive